andresamarilis/andresamarilis/README.md

 ### Hi there 👋

 I'm a junior web developer in training.
-I'm also a University of Technology, Sydney graduate with knowledge in Internetworking and Applications and Software Development.
+I'm also a University Graduate from the University of Technology, Sydney.
+I have studied in Internetworking and Applications and Software Development, and now in Web Development!
 I have a passion for IT, and on here, you will find some of my Web Development projects.

 - 🔭 I’m currently working on small web development projects (HTML, CSS, JAVASCRIPT, APIs, REACT)
 - 🌱 I’m currently learning more about Javascript and React.